jknechtli/WebProgAssignment/README.md

 Enter the client folder `cd client`
 Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+# Testing:

+## Client:

+Run `ng test`

+## Server:

+Run `npm test`

 # Documentation:

 ## Git:

-I only use my git repo to keep track of backups and the version.
-I have not had to branch out or roll back my version.
+I use my git repo to keep track of backups and the version.
+I added a new branch to migrate my api to mongoDB, and will merge it back later.

 ## Server: